ccallawa/alyvix_doc/test_case_building/selector_interface_overview.rst

 Test Case Object Actions
 ========================

-The :wbutton:`DELAY [SEC] <n> ADD` control allows you to add a completely new test case object by launching Designer directly from the Selector interface with the specified countdown delay in seconds, just as if you had used Designer's :file:`--delay` :ref:`option <test_case_building_designer_launch>` from the command prompt.
-This action is available regardless of whether a test case object is selected.
+The :nobutton:`Delay [sec] <n>` control together with the  :wbutton:`ADD` button allows you to add a completely new test case object by launching Designer directly from the Selector interface with the specified countdown delay in seconds, just as if you had used Designer's :file:`--delay` :ref:`option <test_case_building_designer_launch>` from the command prompt.
+This action is available regardless of whether any test case objects are selected.

+The :wbutton:`GRAB` button allows you to (1) replace the existing screen capture of the current test case object with a new one from the current interface, or (2) add a new screen capture at a different resolution.
+See :ref:`the section below <alyvix_selector_interface_grab_resolution>` for a more complete description.

+.. todo:: Link to 3.1.0 release notes video?

 The :wbutton:`EDIT` button appears when only a single test case object is selected.
-Clicking on it launches Alyvix Designer with the currently selected test case file and object.
+Clicking on it launches :ref:`Alyvix Designer <alyvix_designer_interface_overview>` with the currently selected test case file and object, allowing you to modify that object.

 Two other actions affect all test case objects currently selected:

 * :wbutton:`DUPLICATE` will create a new test case object(s) from each selected row.
 The new name(s) will be the same name(s) as the currently selected object(s), but with the string ``_copy`` appended at the end.
-The new objects will appear at the bottom of the list.
 * :rbutton:`REMOVE` will delete all currently selected test case objects.
 A confirmation request dialog will appear to make sure test cases aren't accidentally deleted.